Red Pesto Sauce is made with sun dried tomatoes, olive oil, garlic, pine nuts, basil, and a delicious amount of parmesan.

 You can use a few different methods: the traditional mortar and pestle, or food processor/blender.

 Trust me when I say that red pesto is the sauce of your dreams!
-If you're looking for a different italian pasta sauce, this is one for the books.
+If you're looking for a different, unique italian pasta sauce, this is one for the recipe box.

 Equipment